PhD Student, UNC - Chapel Hill Sociology

 In addition to my research and teaching responsibilities, I enjoy being an active member of my UNC department community.
 I am an assistant editor for Social Forces journal and am currently serving my second term as our Graduate Student Association's Co-President.
 These roles allow me to live into my values of inclusive leadership: seeking feedback from others to strengthen not only sociological research, but also the climate in which we conduct our research.
 I also enjoy editing manuscripts for faculty writing qualitative pieces, and I previously served on the department's Social Committee.

 When I'm not doing sociology (aren't we always "doing" sociology, though?), I love spending time with my partner, pup, and cat, as well as my siblings and niblings.
-You can usually find me working out melodies on the piano, curating my annual picture-of-the-day project, watching a movie with my partner, gushing over my friends, or scheming a dance party.
+You can usually find me working out melodies on the piano, curating my annual picture-of-the-day project, watching a movie, gushing over my friends, or scheming a dance party.